lzl257/master_thesis_ensemble/README.md

 `examples`: An independent directory that stores the outputs used in the thesis.

-`binder`: Contains configuration files for the docker.
+`binder`: Contains the configuration files for the docker.
 No need to change.